Middle School Math Contests

 MathCON

-MathCON is a nonprofit national mathematics organization recognized for its annual student math competition for students in grades 4-12, with more than 200,000 participants since 2008.
+A nonprofit national mathematics organization recognized for its annual student math competition for students in grades 4โ€“12, with more than 200,000 participants since 2008.
+Online rounds lead to national finals held each May in Chicago.

-Shengmeng Math Competition (organized by Cowconuts Math Club)
+Shengmeng Math Competition

 Harvard MIT Math Tournament (HMMT)

-Founded in 1998, HMMT is one of the largest and most prestigious high school competitions in the world.
-Each tournament draws close to 1000 students from around the globe, including top scorers at national and international olympiads.
-HMMT is entirely student-organized, by students at Harvard, MIT, and nearby schools, many of whom are HMMT alumni themselves.
+Founded in 1998, HMMT is one of the largest and most prestigious high school competitions in the world, drawing close to 1000 students from around the globe.
+It is held twice a year in Cambridge, Massachusetts โ€” November (more accessible) and February (harder) โ€” and is entirely organized by students at Harvard, MIT, and nearby schools.

 Berkeley mini Math Tournament (BmMT)